umbraco/UmbracoDocs/Umbraco-Headless/Getting-Started-Cloud/The-Headless-Portal/index.md

 ### Rename project

 Here you are able to rename your project.
 All default umbraco.io hostnames will be updated to match the new name.
-When renaming a project you will also need to update the `Umb-Project-Alias` header when you are sending requests to the API.
+When renaming a project you will also need to update the `Umb-Project-Alias` header when you are sending requests to the API, as changing the name of the project will also change the project alias.

 ![Rename Project Page](images/renameProject.png)